vlad-uve/Fire-Risk-Prediction-in-Montreal/README.md

 # Prediction of High Fire Risk Areas in Montréal

-This repository contains the work for the **YCBS 299 Data Science Capstone Project** conducted by Team #6.
+This repository contains the work for the **YCBS 299 Data Science Capstone Project**.
 The project focuses on using machine learning to predict high fire-risk areas in Montréal, enabling the fire department to optimize resource allocation, enhance response precision, and improve cost efficiency.

 ## Project Overview